THE FOUR VALLEYS, AN OVERVIEW

 - Baha'u'llah -

-What follows is of necessity a very limited effort to decipher one of Baha'u'llah's most mystical texts, The Four Valleys, His peerless depiction of the last four stages of the soul's journey to God after the ones He described and named, The Seven Valleys.
-In this, Baha'u'llah has us transcend the conventional perception that the pinnacle of perfection is achievement of The Valley of True Poverty and Absolute Nothingness.
+This article introduces Baha'u'llah's Four Valleys, recalling the dramatic ending of the Valley of True Poverty and Absolute Nothingness (from the Seven Valleys).
+It explores the four stages of spiritual travelers and their quest toward the Divine.
+Necessarily, this is a very limited effort to decipher one of Baha'u'llah's most mystical texts: the Four Valleys, His peerless depiction of the last four stages of the soul's journey to God after those He described and named in the Seven Valleys.
+In this, Baha'u'llah invites us to transcend the conventional perception that the pinnacle of perfection lies in achieving the Valley of True Poverty and Absolute Nothingness.
 Listen:

 "They who soar in the heaven of singleness and reach to the sea of the Absolute, reckon this city—which is the station of life in God—as the furthermost state of mystic knowers, and the farthest homeland of the lovers.
 But to this evanescent One of the mystic ocean, this station is the first gate of the heart’s citadel, that is, man’s first entrance to the city of the heart; and the heart is endowed with four stages, which would be recounted should a kindred soul be found."

-Cannot we see in this a CLAIRION CALL to pursue our growth to the heights of what our soul is enabled to ascend to when we genuinely embrace His Ways, but which are seldom attained for lack of dedication or understanding?
+Can we not see in this a CLAIRION CALL to pursue our growth to the heights our soul is enabled to ascend when we genuinely embrace His Ways—yet which are seldom attained for lack of dedication or understanding?

 "It is for thee to direct thyself towrds the Ultimate Goal, and the Supreme End, and the Most Sublime Pinnacle..."

-That essay, being lengthy and quite complex, please ensure you first read Baha'u'llah's description of each Valley before beginning to read our text to make it more intelligible and permit a host of insights to flood your consciousness, adding to my very limited observations on this intricate subject.
+Since that essay is lengthy and quite complex, please ensure you first read Baha'u'llah's description of each Valley before turning to our text.
+This will make it more intelligible and allow a host of insights to flood your consciousness, enriching my very limited observations on this intricate subject.

 Let's get started.